Chris Hipkins: Foreign affairs

 On 8 October 2023, Hipkins unequivocally condemned Hamas's actions during the Gaza war.
-He said that the target of civilians and hostage taking violated fundamental international humanitarian principles.
-He also stated Israel had the right to defend itself.
+He said that the targeting of civilians and hostage taking violated fundamental international humanitarian principles.
+He also said Israel had the right to defend itself.
 Hipkins's statement came after the Foreign Minister Nanaia Mahuta had issued a statement calling for the belligerents to halt violence, protect civilians, and uphold international humanitarian law.
 In response to criticism of Mahuta's remarks by ACT Party leader David Seymour, Hipkins denied that Mahuta was out of step with New Zealand foreign policy and stated that her remarks was a matter of timing.
 On 19 November 2023, Hipkins called for an immediate ceasefire in the Gaza Strip, saying "the violence and the killing has to stop".

 2023 general election

 Hipkins led the Labour Party into the 2023 general election.
 During the election campaign, Hipkins ruled out introducing a capital gains tax if Labour was re-elected to Government.
 In July 2023, Labour introduced sweeping welfare initiatives as part of that year's budget, including a $1 billion Cyclone Recovery plan, a large increase in childcare and parental leave, scrapping prescription co-payments, free public transport for under-13s (and half price for under-25s), and increasing the funding for Te Matatini tenfold.

-The results of the general election, on 14 October, saw Labour lose its majority in Parliament; its share of seats dropped to 34, while its share of the party vote decreased to 26.91%.
+The results of the election on 14 October saw Labour lose its majority in Parliament; its share of seats dropped to 34, and its share of the party vote to 26.91%.
 Hipkins conceded the election to National Party leader Christopher Luxon on election night.
 Hipkins retained his Remutaka electorate seat by a margin of 8,859 votes.